 In reality, it has been more than 15 since that September morning, but the emotions we experience during this show make us feel that all of this happened just a few days ago because we are so in tune with these characters and their experiences.
 At a show beginning the Broadway run, the real-life Gander people came on stage with the actors who portray them.
 There couldn't have been a dry eye in the house.

-The musical comes at a time when our nation is in the throws of political unrest that makes us feel everyone is an enemy.
+The musical comes at a time when our nation is in the throes of political unrest making us feel everyone is an enemy.
 There are a few tense moments as Muslim plane passengers inspire fear.
 There also are wonderful moments of faith as Christians, Jews, Muslims and Hindis worship together and when a bible verse (Philippians 4:6) transcends human language and speaks to the heart.

 What a treat to experience a show where hatred is defeated by the simple offerings of good neighbors and caring people.
 I so wanted to see the Canadian and American flags displayed at the end of this show, that their absence is one of the few complaints I have.
-Others are one member of the ensemble who needs to take some acting lessons and, like Kimball, learn how to keep from calling attention to himself in an ensemble performance and music that is way too loud, but this might have been due to my up-front seat.
+Others are one member of the ensemble who needs to take some acting lessons and, like Kimball, learn how to keep from calling attention to himself in an ensemble performance.
+For me, the music was way too loud, but this might have been due to my up-front seat.

 Otherwise it is very tight, inspiring and worth seeing and could run away with the Tony for Best Musical this year.